-October 2014: The International Agency for Research on Cancer (IARC) working group met to evaluate carcinogenicity of carbon nanotubes, fluoro-edinite, and silicon carbide.
-NIOSH research [Sargent et al. 2014] was integral in the IARC decision to classify MWCNT-7 as a group 2b carcinogen.
+October 2014: The IARC working group met to evaluate carcinogenicity of carbon nanotubes, fluoro-edinite, and silicon carbide.
+NIOSH research [Sargent et al., 2014] was integral in the IARC decision to classify MWCNT-7 as a group 2b carcinogen.

-January 2015: NIOSH partnered with national and international experts at the convergence of nanotechnology and the nuclear sciences to develop and publish principles and practices for the Application of an Informatics-Based Decision-Making Framework and Process to the Assessment of Radiation Safety in Nanotechnology [Hoover et al. 2015].
+January 2015: NIOSH partnered with national and international experts at the convergence of nanotechnology and the nuclear sciences to develop and publish principles and practices for the Application of an Informatics-Based Decision-Making Framework and Process to the Assessment of Radiation Safety in Nanotechnology [Hoover et al., 2015].